Bork0038/lua-pack/README.md

 it takes all the files in your project and packs them into a single production ready file.

 # usage
-to define a module in your project the first line must be like the following
+to define a module in your project the first line must be like the following.

 ```lua
 _NAME = "module name here";